VirtusLab/scala-cli/website/docs/guides/ide.md

 Since Scala CLI has a command-line-first approach that is reflected in the IDE integrations.
 By default, Scala CLI stores options passed to the last `compile`, `run` or `test` commands and use those options to configure your IDE.

-Since Scala CLI has a command-line-first approach and it is reflected in IDE integration.
-By default, Scala CLI stores options passed to last `compile`, `run` or `test` and use those options to configure IDE.

 For more control we also expose a [`setup-ide` command](../commands/setup-ide.md) that allows to fine tune options passed to IDE.